 However, once someone enters hospice, the focus is different.

-Medication is now more about helping a client’s quality of life, including stronger pain medication.
+Medication is now more about helping a patient’s quality of life, including stronger pain medication.
 Since there’s no risk of addiction or long-term damage, a provider may feel more comfortable prescribing different medications or different dosages.

 There is a fine line, however.
-A client may appreciate something to help their pain but they may still want to interact with their loved ones and caregivers.
+A patient may appreciate something to help their pain but they may still want to interact with their loved ones and caregivers.
 Providers must be cautious in how much of a dosage will help and how much is too much.

 Others around them also should keep track of how a particular medication makes them feel and whether it should be increased or decreased as their condition changes.
 Family members also should take steps to prevent overdoses, which can accidentally or even deliberately take place.